pcmihnea/HA_WMR500/README.md

 - Run `sudo tshark -i eth0 -f "tcp port 1883" -Y 'mqtt.passwd' -V` to begin capturing all MQTT connect packets - modify the target network interface based on actual local server setup (for example `eth0`, or `wlan0`).
 - Trigger a full WiFi reconnection (cold-boot) by removing the batteries and USB power for at least 10 seconds, then replacing them.
 - After around a minute, the packet analysis of a MQTT connection attempt should be displayed in the console - take note of the `Client ID` (same as GUUID) and `Password` values on the last lines.
-- If no MQTT connect packets are received, check that the local MQTT broker is running and its authentication method is configured with at least one [password file](https://mosquitto.org/documentation/authentication-methods/) - use a desktop [MQTT client](http://mqtt-explorer.com/) to verify connection is possible with the set user/password credentials.
+- If no MQTT connect packets are received, check that the local MQTT broker is running and its authentication method is configured with a [password file or the `allow_anonymous` option](https://mosquitto.org/documentation/authentication-methods/) - use a desktop [MQTT client](http://mqtt-explorer.com/) to verify if connection with the set user/password credentials is possible.
-- Add the authentication credentials to the MQTT broker allowed users list.
+- Add the extracted authentication credentials to the MQTT broker's allowed users list.
+- Confirm the device is connected by running the command: `netstat -ntp | grep ESTABLISHED.*mosquitto` (for Mosquitto MQTT broker installs) - a WMR500 and/or local server restart may be required.
 - Once the device is succesfully connected to both WiFi and a local MQTT server, commands can be issued by any MQTT client that publishes to the `enno/out/json/_GUUID_` topic, where `_GUUID_` is the 36-chars GUUID (and also client ID) obtained earlier.
 - The device responds to commands by publishing to the `enno/in/json` topic.
 - A number of non-volatile parameters can be set on the main unit, using the payload `{"command": "setSettings", "XX": "YY", "id": "DEBUG"}`, where `XX` is the parameter name, and `YY` the new value.
 Known parameters are: